SNF-Root/VPD-ICPMS/README.md

   ### Acrylic Plastic Sheets

-  **Ordering notes**: We recommend NOT purchasing the plastic through McMaster if possible.
+  **Ordering notes**: Minimize sheet size is 23.5" x 19.5."
+We recommend NOT purchasing the plastic through McMaster.
 Instead, find a local plastic shop or hardware store that sells acrylic sheets.
 We purchased all our acrylic from TAP plastics; if you're in the San Francisco Bay Area, this is by far the best place to pick up material.
 Local shops will also cut stocks down to a size convenient for you; for example, we had TAP cut all our acrylic down to 32"x20" sheets to fit our laser cutter.

   **Alternatives**: As the most expensive building material, it's tempting to find alternatives.
 Theoretically, any plastic enclosure that can fit the 3D printer inside and can have holes cut in it for ventilation would work.
 However, the clear material makes viewing the operation of the machine much easier.